web

 Answer

-If it is a persistent problem, contact the local council or see the question in Related Information about noisy neighbours.
+If false activations are a persistent problem, contact the local council or see the question in Related Information about noisy neighbours.

 ATPLogo